R-17 Elbrus: Design

-At first, the R-17 was carried on a tracked TEL similar to that of the R-11, designated 2P19, but this was not very successful, as the vibration of the tracks had a tendency to interfere with the launch electronics.
-Production of this model was halted after Khrushchev cancelled the production of heavy tanks in 1962, and a wheeled launcher was designed by the Titan Central Design Bureau, becoming operational in 1967.
+At first, the R-17 was carried on a tracked TEL, designated 2P19, which was derived from the 8U218 TEL for the R-11 but with an enlarged missile support structure to accommodate the longer and heavier missile, and additional compressed air cylinders on either side of the vehicle superstructure.
+In use vibrations from the tracked chassis could interfere with sensitive launch electronics in both the vehicle and the missile itself, causing reliability issues.
+Production of this model was halted after Khrushchev cancelled the production of heavy tanks (and thus the ISU-152K from which the 8U218 and subsequently 2P19 were derived) in 1962, and a wheeled launcher was designed by the Titan Central Design Bureau, becoming operational in 1967.
 The new MAZ-543 vehicle was officially designated 9P117 Uragan, and its Russian crews nicknamed it Kashalot (sperm whale), because of its size.
 The eight-wheeled MAZ-543 has a loaded weight of 37,400 kg, a road speed of 55 km/h and a range of 650 km.
 It can carry out the launch sequence autonomously, but this is usually directed from a separate command vehicle.
 The missile is raised to a vertical position by means of hydraulically powered cranes, which usually takes four minutes, while the total sequence lasts about one hour.

 Organization

 During the early 1960s R-17 missile brigades were deployed at front level with two brigades with a total of nine launchers and at army level with one brigade per army with six launchers each.
 Due to the complexity of early launchers, each brigade had a strength of about 3,500 men plus 700 assorted vehicles.
-A Scud brigade included a headquarters and staff, two launch battalions (with about 745 men plus 265 vehicles and motorcycles), a technical battery, meteorological battery, repair battery, supply battery, engineer vehicle company, chemical defense platoon, and medical platoon.
+A R-17 brigade included a headquarters and staff, two launch battalions (with about 745 men plus 265 vehicles and motorcycles), a technical battery, meteorological battery, repair battery, supply battery, engineer vehicle company, chemical defense platoon, and medical platoon.

-A Scud battery originally included six 2P19 launchers, eight 2T3 missile trailers, three 9F21 nuclear warhead shelter trucks, ten command vehicles, six UAZ-452 survey vehicles, four 8T210 crane vehicles, three 8G1 fuel trucks and four 8G17 oxidizer trucks.
-Following the introduction of the TR-1 Temp to front level service, most Scud brigades were reassigned to support combined-arms armies.
+A R-17 battery originally included six 2P19 launchers, eight 2T3 missile trailers, three 9F21 nuclear warhead shelter trucks, ten command vehicles, six UAZ-452 survey vehicles, four 8T210 crane vehicles, three 8G1 fuel trucks and four 8G17 oxidizer trucks.
+Following the introduction of the TR-1 Temp to front level service, most R-17 brigades were reassigned to support combined-arms armies.
 By 1967, R-17 brigades had about 1,200 men and 12 launchers each, thanks to the introduction of the simpler 9P117 TEL and improved handling equipment.
-In the late 1970s and early 1980s some Scud brigades assigned to the border with NATO had an additional battery included per battalion, increasing the total number of launchers to 18.
+In the late 1970s and early 1980s some R-17 brigades assigned to the border with NATO had an additional battery included per battalion, increasing the total number of launchers to 18.
 After one of these brigades was disbanded in 1979, its launchers were reassigned to other two brigades in East Germany, creating two brigades with 27 launchers (featuring 3 battalions with 9 launchers each).
-Prior to the dissolution of the Soviet Union in 1991, the Soviet Army had a total of 35 Scud brigades with approximately 450 launchers.
+Prior to the dissolution of the Soviet Union in 1991, the Soviet Army had a total of 35 R-17 brigades with approximately 450 launchers.